-The bible of Corian installation and fabrication is the Corian Fabrication Manual, which is specific in terms of the circular saw and blade you can and cannot use.
+Begin by looking at what the manufacturers recommend for cutting solid-surface material.
+For example, the bible of Corian installation and fabrication is the Corian Fabrication Manual, which is specific in terms of the saws and blades you can and cannot use.

-- Stationary saw bed with sliding tray
+- Stationary saw bed with a sliding tray

 - Vertical panel saw